 - Go to Dashboards > NOC Board.

-- Click the edit icon located on the right.
+- Click the button located on the right.

 Enter the NOC Board directives, described here:

 Rows Number of rows to display in the NOC Board output.
 Refresh Rate Number of seconds before the NOC Board content is refreshed.
 Ack Filters Displays NOC Board content that matches the selected acknowledgment filters.
 Downtime Filters Displays NOC Board content that matches the selected downtime filters.
 States Displays NOC Board content for selected states.
 The Ack Filters, Downtime Filters and States selections are exclusive, in that resources must meet all selected criteria to be displayed.
-Columns Only selected columns of data are shown.
+Columns Only data for checked columns are shown in a NOC Board display:

 Navigating NOC boards